 How To Get To Alor

-Due to being located in the far east of Indonesia, Alor is often overlooked.
-This should not be the case because Alor offers an exceptional diving experience.
-It is renowned as one of the most beautiful dive sites, with pristine coral reefs and abundant marine life.
-More interestingly, diving in Alor is far from crowded and you can even get the chance to experience diving in “private” dive sites, seeing no other people aside from your buddies and your dive guide.
+Being located in the Far East of Indonesia, common people are tend to skip this destination as they are hesitate to travel this far.
+Although it requires an extra effort to reach, Alor offers exceptional diving experience, renowned as one of the most beautiful dive sites with pristine coral reefs and abundant marine life.
+By having these array of choices, you also get the experience to enjoy private dive sites, seeing no other people aside from your buddies and your dive guide.

-Getting to Alor is not that difficult.
-You can reach Alor from the international airports in Jakarta, Surabaya, or Bali, or from a number of main domestic airports, with Kupang as a transit point.
-Mali Airport (ARD) is the name of the airport in Alor Island.
-Please make sure you choose the right one, as there is another Alor in Malaysia (Alor Setar).
-You can find these possible domestic routes:
+Indeed, we are tucked away in the Far South East of Indonesia, yet getting to Alor is not that difficult.
+You can fly to Alor from Jakarta, Surabaya, or Bali with Kupang as a transit point.
+Mali Airport (ARD) is the name of domestic airport in Alor Island, ensure that you choose the right one, as there is another Alor in Malaysia (Alor Setar), not this one.

 For those who fly to Indonesia from other countries (international flights), the best route would be via Singapore.
 It is relatively more cheaper and obviously more convenient compared to other airports hub in South-East Asia.
 Singapore also offers really good deal in-transit, more selection of flights, and excellent airport facilities.

-Lion Air, Batik Air, Sriwijaya Air, NAM Air, Citilink, and Garuda Indonesia are the airlines you can fly with to Kupang.
-Afterwards, you can change flight with Wings Air or Transnusa.
-Apart from direct booking through the official websites of the airlines, you can book the tickets on reputable third-party travel sites, such as Traveloka, tiket.com, or others to get a good deal.
+Beside from direct booking through the official airlines website, you can also book the tickets on reputable third-party travel sites such as or others to get a good deal.

-For those who are a little bit more adventurous, there are public boats and ferries which can take you to Alor Island from Larantuka (Flores Island), Lewoleba (Lembata Island), and Kupang (the provincial capital of East Nusa Tenggara, located in Timor Island).
-Since there are no daily schedules for these boats and ferries, you need to check the schedule with the locals as it can be changed due to weather conditions.
-For more details of these schedules, you can also check on www.pelni.co.id. www.pelni.co.id
+For those who little bit more adventurous, the East of Indonesia is famous for its stunning scenic routes throughout the archipelago, especially from Bali, Lombok, Sumbawa all the way to the province of East Nusa Tenggara.
+For this kind of long journey experience, there are boats and ferries available which can take you to Alor Island from Larantuka (Flores Island), Lewoleba (Lembata Island), and Kupang (the capital province of East Nusa Tenggara, located in Timor Island).
+Considering there are no daily schedules for these boats & ferries, you need to check the schedule with the locals as it can be changed due to weather conditions.
+For more details of these schedules, you can check on www.pelni.co.id

-So…there are many alternatives you can choose to experience this hidden diving jewel of Indonesia.
-Regarding the underwater beauty of Alor, someone was quoted as saying, “If Raja Ampat is a Gold and Komodo is a Diamond, then we can call Alor Imperial Jade, Emerald, Ruby or even Sapphire!”
-Indeed, Alor is such an astonishing diving destination.
+So… There are many alternatives available that you can choose to experience another hidden diving jewel in Indonesia.
+Someone said, if Raja Ampat is a Gold and Komodo is a Diamond, we can call Alor as Imperial Jade, Emerald, Ruby or even Sapphire, such an astonishing diving destination.